-Partnership and non-Partnership policies are virtually the same except that Partnership polices have the added benefit of allowing policyholders to protect a portion of their assets if they choose to apply for Medicaid.
+Partnership and non-Partnership policies are virtually the same except that Partnership polices have the added benefit of allowing policyholders to protect a portion of their assets if they choose to apply for Health First Colorado.

 Are LTC Partnership Policies more expensive than non-Partnership LTC insurance policies?

 Partnership policies will likely be priced roughly the same as non-Partnership policies that have similar benefit, policy and inflation protection features.

 How do my family members and I know if a policy qualifies as a Partnership Policy?